 Skills and Recruitment Crisis

-Although there is no single solution to this crisis, the NHBF have begun looking into measures as a starting point to address the growing problem, such as:
+Although there is no single solution to this crisis, the NHBF began looking into measures as a starting point to address the growing problem, such as:

 - Improved college courses

 - Established support network for business owners and professionals